bredelings/BAli-Phy/TODO/Unicode.md

   `std::vector<std::byte>` storage with cheap slicing.
 - `Data.Text.Encoding.encodeUtf8` and `decodeUtf8` bridge validated UTF-8
   `Text` and raw `ByteString`.
+- String literals containing decimal numeric escapes store UTF-8 bytes, so escapes such as `"\256"` produce one `Char` when desugared to `[Char]`.
+- `Foreign.String.unpackUtf8String` lazily decodes `CPPString` values by byte offset with `decodeUtf8CharAt`.
+- `Foreign.String.unpack_cpp_string` is now a compatibility alias for `unpackUtf8String`, because the desugarer still constructs that magic name for string literals.

 Still limited:

-- The lexer accepts only ASCII character and string literal source today.
+- The lexer accepts only ASCII character and string literal source characters directly today.
+Non-ASCII literal values can be written with numeric escapes.
-- `Hs::String` and the string-literal parser still store bytes and reject numeric escapes above `0xff`.
 - `Data.Char` predicates and case transforms are still ASCII-only.
 - `CPPString` remains an opaque C++ `std::string` transport, not a text type.
-  Generic `Foreign.String` unpacking still maps raw bytes to `Char` values.
+  `Foreign.String` text unpacking assumes valid UTF-8 and rejects invalid sequences when decoding; raw byte helpers remain byte-oriented.
 - The wider `Data.Text.Encoding` API is not implemented yet.  `decodeUtf8'`, lenient decoding, UTF-16/32 codecs, and streaming validation remain deferred.
 - CSV separators are still restricted to one byte.